 Cable mounting clips: Once your cable eater has bundled the cables together neatly, use cable mounting clips to fix the cable eater to any surface: job’s a good ’un, as they say in Manchester.

 Cable worms: Basically the same idea as a cable eater (and also with a great name!), the cable worm specialises in tidying cable between desk top and floor.
 The very place where cables most often hang loose to form a particularly treacherous trip hazard.

 Postponing cable management: don’t tempt fate!

-It may not be the sexiest area of office design, but cable management is certainly one of the most vital.
+It may not be the most interesting area of office design, but cable management is certainly a most vital one.
 And putting it off is only tempting fate.
 Dataflex has a range of high-quality cable management products, and cable management has also been taken into account in the design of many of our other products.